Update your contact information

 Notifications about documents from public authorities

-When a Norwegian public authority sends an official document to you, a notification is sent to the mobile phone number or e-mail address which you have registered in the Contact and Reservation Register.
+When central and local government sends an official document to you, a notification is sent to the mobile phone number or e-mail address which you have registered in the common contact register.

-Get reminders about hospital appointments via SMS and e-mail
+Get reminders about appointments on SMS and e-mail

-When you have registered your mobile phone number or your e-mail address in the Contact and Reservation Register, you can receive digital information from the central and local government.
+When you have registered your mobile phone number or your e-mail address in the common contact register, you can receive digital information from the central and local government.
 For example, there may be reminders by SMS or e-mail of appointments or notification of the water supply being shut off.

 Update your contact information in one place

-Once your details are registered in the Contact and Reservation Register, you will not need to provide this information again to all the different public authorities with whom you communicate.
-Norwegian authorities retrieve your contact information from the register when sending you messages and documents digitally.
+Once your details are registered in the common contact register, you will not need to provide this information again to all the different public authorities with whom you communicate.
+Central and local government retrieve your contact information from the register when sending you messages and documents digitally.

 You are responsible for updating your contact information.
 You only need to do this in one place.
 You can choose to register your mobile phone number or e-mail address, or both.